sandeepverana/Postgresql/Postgres-practise.md

 (1 row)

 ```
-## Aggreagate Functions - Group By - Having
+## Aggregate Functions - Group By - Having
 ***
 An aggregate function is a special kind of function that operates on several rows of a query at once,
 returning a single result.